Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 Stephen B. Burke - Comcast Corp.

-So regarding the upfront, it was a – I think it was a pretty good upfront for the television business in general.
+So regarding the upfront, I think it was a pretty good upfront for the television business in general.
 It was a particularly good upfront for us.
 We went into the upfront with NBC ahead if you take out the Super Bowl at Fox, we were 20% ahead in terms of primetime ratings of anybody else.

-Brian mentioned Telemundo, but we also had strength at MSNBC, cable strength sports.
-And our approach to ad sales, starting five years ago, we put all of the ad sales under Linda Yaccarino, and Linda and her team sell the entire portfolio together, which since we're the biggest provider of television advertising, we tend to go first.
+Brian mentioned Telemundo, but we also had strength at MSNBC, cable strength, sports.
+And our approach to ad sales, starting five years ago, we put all of the ad sales under Linda Yaccarino, and Linda and her team sell the entire portfolio together, which, since we're the biggest provider of television advertising, we tend to go first.
 We've gone first the last few years in the upfront.
-And that yielded, I think, a greater result than what's the typical result.
+And that yielded, I think, a greater result than was the typical result.

 In terms of did we pull demand forward?
 I don't think so.
-I think the demand really for the last two years or three years has been remarkably consistent throughout the year and the percentage that went in the upfront, I don't see any major sign that that percentage is higher or lower than it has been traditionally.
-And all the signs we see more recently than the upfront point to continued strength in the advertising markets and we're doing well in terms of our advanced sales on the Super Bowl and the Olympics and everything else.
+I think the demand, really for the last two years or three years, has been remarkably consistent throughout the year and the percentage that went in the upfront, I don't see any major sign that that percentage is higher or lower than it has been traditionally.
+And all the signs we see more recently than the upfront point to continued strength in the advertising markets, and we're doing well in terms of our advanced sales on the Super Bowl and the Olympics and everything else.
 So I think we feel pretty confident.

 Marci L. Ryvicker - Wells Fargo Securities LLC